oschrenk/notes/scala.md

 - if you have a class without constructor arguments, you can define it as `case object`

+#### Pattern matching ####

+- like an extended `if` expression that allows to evaluate an expression depending on the _shape_ of the data

+You can use different types of patterns to match against:

+- a name.
+Will match any value and bind it to the given name.
+- `_` (underscore), matches any value, and ignores it.
+- a literal
+- another cases class use constructor style syntax

 #### Companion Object ####

 A companion object is an object with the same name as a class or trait and is defined in the same source file as the associated file or trait.